Aliases for CCKBR Gene

 Previous GeneCards Identifiers for CCKBR Gene

 This gene encodes a G-protein coupled receptor for gastrin and cholecystokinin (CCK), regulatory peptides of the brain and gastrointestinal tract.
 This protein is a type B gastrin receptor, which has a high affinity for both sulfated and nonsulfated CCK analogs and is found principally in the central nervous system and the gastrointestinal tract.
-A misspliced transcript variant including an intron has been observed in cells from colorectal and pancreatic tumors. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants.
+A misspliced transcript variant including an intron has been observed in cells from colorectal and pancreatic tumors. [provided by RefSeq, Dec 2015]

 GeneCards Summary for CCKBR Gene

 CCKBR (Cholecystokinin B Receptor) is a Protein Coding gene.
-Diseases associated with CCKBR include duodenal gastrinoma and agoraphobia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and cholecystokinin receptor activity.
-An important paralog of this gene is GPR19.
+Diseases associated with CCKBR include Panic Disorder and Anxiety.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and 1-phosphatidylinositol-3-kinase regulator activity.
+An important paralog of this gene is CCKAR.

 Receptor for gastrin and cholecystokinin.
-The CKK-B receptors occur throughout the central nervous system where they modulate anxiety, analgesia, arousal, and neuroleptic activity.
-This receptor mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system
+The CCK-B receptors occur throughout the central nervous system where they modulate anxiety, analgesia, arousal, and neuroleptic activity.
+This receptor mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system.

-The cholecystokinin2 receptor (CCK1 receptor, CCK-B receptor) is a member of the cholecystokinin receptor group of G-protein-coupled receptors that also includes CCK1.
-They are located primarily in the brain, spinal cord and stomach where they play a role in anxiety, nociception, neuroleptic activity, gastric acid release, gastric mucosal cell growth and histamine release.
-The human CCK2 receptor gene has been localized to chromosome 11 (11p15.4).
+The cholecystokinin2 receptor (CCK2 receptor, CCK-B receptor) is a member of the cholecystokinin receptor group of G-protein-coupled receptors that also includes CCK1.
+They are located primarily in the brain, spinal cord and stomach and influence neurotransmission.